ashasaxena/CaseStudy2/CS2.md

 ## 6     3     5     4    yes       no    2.4   2.400    3.0      3.8
 ```

+## Data profiling and cleaning continues with looking for unique data elements such as unique and misspelled country's

 ```r
 #Code to identify country mismatches after merge including NA's.